 The CPA was instituted on the 1st of April 2011.
 One of the major additions to the law was the removal of the onus of responsibility from the consumer.
-In the past the consumer would have had to prove that the product was indeed defective from the manufacturer.
+In the past, the consumer would have had to prove that the product was indeed defective from the manufacturer.
 Now, the onus lies on the supplier to defend the claim.
 Each part of the supply chain for a product can be held equally liable if it can be shown that they all were negligent in the process.

 Any injury caused by a defective product, inadequate instructions for use or the lack of appropriate warnings can be claimed against.

-Suppliers such as a distributor who supplies unsafe product or a product without adequate warnings may, escape liability if he can show that the defect or the hazard was not present at the time that he sold or supplied the defective product and who is not the manufacturing party or importing party.
+Suppliers such as a distributor who supplies an unsafe product or a product without adequate warnings may escape liability if he can show that the defect or the hazard was not present at the time that he sold or supplied the defective product and who is not the manufacturing party or importing party.
 Providing he can show that it would have been unreasonable to have expected that distributor or retailer to have discovered the problem with the product.
 On the basis of section 61 of the CPA, the consumer is no longer required to prove that the manufacturer or any other person in the supply chain acted negligently in manufacturing or supplying the defective product, you will still have to prove the existence of a defect or hazard in the product and you will need to prove that this was the cause of the injury suffered.

 The object of the CPA is to protect all small consumers or small businesses, transactions between suppliers and larger corporations are not subject to the CPA.
 However, regardless of the size of corporate entity that suffers damages due to the supply of an unsafe, defective or hazardous product, will be able to claim damages from the producer, importer, distributor or retailer of the defective product.

 If you have suffered medical injuries due to a defective product, you can claim for compensation for the costs incurred.
-You are also entitled to a replacement product that is safe, or a refund of your money.
-In the case of minor defects, it may not be worth the expenses involved in pursuing a civil suit, however due to the CPA, any injury incurred from a defective product can be claimed against, no matter how small.
+You are also entitled to a replacement product that is safe or a refund of your money.
+In the case of minor defects, it may not be worth the expenses involved in pursuing a civil suit, however, due to the CPA, any injury incurred from a defective product can be claimed against, no matter how small.

-The CPA is publicly accessible and does not require you hire legal services, however when launching a claim against a manufacturer it is wise to have an expert assess the validity of your claim.
+The CPA is publicly accessible and does not require you hire legal services, however, when launching a claim against a manufacturer it is wise to have an expert assess the validity of your claim.